Federal Solar Tax Credit for Residential Solar

 Solar Tax Credit vs Tax Deduction: What You Need to Know

-For residential customers, the federal solar investment tax credit is accounted for in a person's income taxes.
+For residential solar customers, the federal solar investment tax credit is accounted for in a person's income taxes.

 The solar investment tax credit can be highly lucrative.
 It's important to note that it functions differently from a tax deduction.